pcreux/locate-images/README.md

 As a bonus, output either CSV or HTML, based on a parameter passed in via the command line.

 Feel free to use any gem(s) you like in your submission.

-### Notes

-* There is a spec directory... but no specs. :-|
-* Images are lazy loaded, so it should support directories without thousands of images
-* I would love to make the html output display the image and link to google maps.

 ## Installation